Valaida Snow

-Biography
+Early life

 Snow was born in Chattanooga, Tennessee.
 Her mother, Etta, was a Howard University-educated music teacher and her father, John, was a minister who was the leader of the Pickaninny Troubadours, a group mainly consisting of child performers.
 Raised on the road in a show-business family, where starting from the age of five, she began performing with her father's group.
 By the time she was 15, she learned to play cello, bass, banjo, violin, mandolin, harp, accordion, clarinet, trumpet, and saxophone.
 She also sang and danced.

+Career

-Her solo career began when she joined a popular revue called Holiday in Dixieland, after exiting an abusive marriage.
-She then held a residency at a Harlem cabaret, which helped lead her to be cast along Josephine Baker in the musical In Bamville, a follow-up to the enduring hit musical Shuffle Along.
+Snow's solo career began in 1921 when she joined a popular revue called Holiday in Dixieland, after exiting an abusive marriage.
+She then held a residency at a Harlem cabaret, which grew her profile.

+In the year 1922 at 18 years old, Snow gained national recognition, leading her to travel all over the U.S. to perform as a dancer, musician (Trumpet player), and singer.
+The following year, she appeared in the black musical Ramblin Round.
+In the year 1923, she also appeared in Will Mastin’s Follow Me revue.

+In 1924, Snow was cast alongside Josephine Baker in the musical In Bamville, a follow-up to the enduring hit musical Shuffle Along.
 While the musical was itself not a hit, Baker and Snow both received positive reviews.
+She became a key figure in the musical's New York run, now titled The Chocolate Dandies along with Elizabeth Welch and Josephine Baker.

-After focusing on the trumpet, Snow quickly became so famous at the instrument that she was nicknamed "Little Louis" after Louis Armstrong, who called her the world's second best jazz trumpet player, besides himself.
+After focusing on the trumpet, Snow quickly became so famous at the instrument that she was nicknamed "Little Louis" after Louis Armstrong, who called her the world's second-best jazz trumpet player, besides himself.
 W. C. Handy, who is known as the Father of the Blues, gave her the nickname "Queen of the Trumpet."
 Contemporary critics Krin Gabbard and Will Friedwald have commented on her approach to playing like Armstrong.
 Gabbard said she developed a "distinctly Armstrongian style" and Friedwald said she "mimicked" Armstrong.
 In a 1928 performance in Chicago at the Sunset Café, Snow played the trumpet, sang.
 Then seven pairs of shoes were placed in a row at the front of the stage, and she danced in each pair for one chorus.
 The dances and shoes to match were: soft-shoe, adagio shoes, tap shoes, Dutch clogs, Chinese straw sandals, Turkish slippers, and the last pair, Russian boots.
 "When Louis Armstrong saw the show one night, he continued clapping after others had stopped and remarked, 'Boy I never saw anything that great'."
 Despite her talent, she had fewer opportunities to hold residencies as a bandleader at clubs in New York or Chicago, like many of her male peers.
 Instead, she predominantly toured, playing concerts throughout the US, Europe, and China.
 In 1926, she toured London and Paris with Lew Leslie's Blackbirds revue and then from 1926 to 1929, she toured with Jack Carter's Serenaders in Shanghai, Singapore, Calcutta, and Jakarta.